Outdoor Blinds Damaged in Stormy Weather?

 Step 5: Give them a clean.

-If you’re blinds are still intact, or you’ve managed to fix the issue, your last step should be to give them a clean.
+If your blinds are still intact, or you’ve managed to fix the issue, your last step should be to give them a clean.

 Start by giving them a good brush with a soft bristled brush, getting rid of smaller debris caught in the fabric.
 Avoid brushing the fabric too hard as it can damage the surface.